Writing a good request is one of the most important parts of couch surfing. Not sure where to start or what to include?

 Read the host's profile

 Carefully read the host's profile -- with an eye for things you have in common.
-Look for common interests, experiences, or values, and include references to them in your request.
+Look for common interests or experiences, and include references to them in your request.
+You are much more likely to get a response if the person can tell you read their profile.

 Many people love hosting engaged guests who come ready with some good conversation topics and interesting stories or ideas to share.
 But some people also prefer to host more independent guests or guests that keep to themselves.
 Try to find out what your host prefers in advance.
 Everyone is different!